rolandbosa/relief-carver/README.md

 Things to do:
 ------------

-Need to implement proper GCode generation function (what was that code again?).
+Need to implement proper G-code generation function (what was that code again?).

 Use less global variables and write better Ruby code (this code is far